Met Opera reopens with landmark first show by Black composer - RFI

 New York (AFP)

-The premier US opera company will present "Fire Shut Up In My Bones" by Terence Blanchard, the top-tier jazz trumpeter and Spike Lee's go-to film score master for three decades.
+"Fire Shut Up In My Bones," a poignant opera centered on the tension of growing up a Black man in the American South, was composed by Terence Blanchard, a top-tier jazz trumpeter and Spike Lee's go-to film score master for three decades.

-When its staging was first announced in 2019, it was unclear when exactly "Fire" would come to Manhattan.
+When the premier US opera company in 2019 first announced its forthcoming staging, it was unclear when exactly "Fire" would come to Manhattan.

 But the months of Black Lives Matter protests that reverberated nationwide and beyond over the summer of 2020 lent the project new urgency.